 Anxiety is a common disorder in today’s society.
 There are many reasons for anxiety disorder some scientific and others suggestive.
 However, the important thing is that anxiety is a natural response in humans and animals.
 Anxiety signals fight or flight in all creatures and we would not survive without it.

-So when we look at anxiety as a disorder, it usually is suggestive there is something wrong.
+So when a psychologist look at anxiety as a disorder, it usually is suggestive there is something wrong.
 Anxiety is a disorder when it is elevated and cripples us of moving through life.
 Some anxiety disorder symptoms can be classed under these headings; avoidant, excessive, persistent or anticipated.

 Below are some scientific generalisations and terms of the varied Anxiety Disorders.

 - Generalised Anxiety Disorder (GAD): Having anxious feelings over normal everyday activity and overthinking upcoming simple events such as driving in the rain, or going to work, or getting up in the morning, etc.

 - Social Anxiety Disorder (SAD): Having uncomfortable feelings about going out or being in a social environment, and afraid of being embarrassing, offending someone or not being liked or accepted by others.